Medical Device UI Localization Services for Global Market Approval

 • Understanding the context: communicate with your medical translation company and make sure that the project manager (or equivalent) has a good understanding of the medical device and its purposes.
 Make sure that the translation agency can understand what each string means and what it is meant to indicate to medical device operators.
 Otherwise, the result may be a poor translation.

-• String length limitations: when translating text from one language to another, text can expand significantly.
+• String length limitations: when translating text from one language to another, text can expand.
 Since the UI of some medical devices has a limited display capacity, this may cause problems when integrating the localized software.
 Convey any relevant length limitations to your translation team prior to the project launch.
 This will avoid costly delays and extra work hours of your R&D staff.
 If you are submitting XLS files to your translation team, you can limit the length of each text string in MS Excel.
 This is recommended, as it will eliminate any possibility of exceeding the length limits.

 • Validating the localized UI: after you have localized the UI with the translated strings, submit screen shots of the localized software to your translators for validation.
 If possible, use licensed Medical Doctors or nurses for the validation.

 • Save the screen shots.
-UI screen shots will also be used when translating the IFU, if screen shots appear in the manual.
+UI screen shots may also be used when translating the IFU, if screen shots appear in the manual.
 So save the localized screen shots and hand them over to the translation company when you translate other materials.